-Prithivi Narayan Shah was educated by Upadhyayas Mokchyeshwor Aryal and Bhanu Aryal.
+Prithvi Narayan Shah was educated by Upadhyayas Mokchyeshwor Aryal and Bhanu Aryal.
 After the death of King Nara Bhupal Shah, Prithivi Narayan Shah ascended to the throne of Gorkha.
 He became king at the age of 20.
-In those days there were a total of 54 states in Nepal, along with Gorkha, Mustang, Kantipur, Bhaktapur, Lalitpur and in the South-Eastern Terai, there were three Sen states Makawanpur, Bijayapur, Chaudandi.
-In the West, from Gorkha to Gandaki Province, there were 24 states and in the province of Karnali, there were 22 states with Kalyan, Samaal, Shahi and Chand dynasties.
+In those days there were a total of 54 states in Nepal, along with Gorkha, Mustang, Kantipur, Bhaktapur, Lalitpur, and in the South-Eastern Terai, there were three Sen states Makawanpur, Bijayapur, Chaudandi.
+In the West, from Gorkha to Gandaki Province, there were 24 states and in the province of Karnali, there were 22 states with Kalyan, Samaal, Shahi, and Chand dynasties.

-After becoming king he started to contemplate on the methods to turn Gorkha into a big kingdom for which he went to Varanasi to gain first hand knowledge about the neighboring states and about India to the south.
+After becoming king he started to contemplate the methods to turn Gorkha into a big kingdom for which he went to Varanasi to gain first-hand knowledge about the neighboring states and India to the south.
 His father-in-law Abhiman Singh, procured for him some firearms in Varanasi.
-Then he began unification of the modern Nepal and first attempt at invasion of Nuwakot.
+Then he began the unification of modern Nepal and the first attempt at invasion of Nuwakot.
 He was defeated in his first attempt but later Nuwakot army was defeated.
-After that he started conquering other states.
+After that, he started conquering other states.

-Prithvi Narayan Shah suffered by illness and he gave messages to his brothers, son, ministers which was written down and was compiled as Divyopadesh.
-He considered Nepal as the garden of four caste and 36 sub-castes.
+Prithvi Narayan Shah suffered from illness and he gave messages to his brothers, son, and ministers which were written down and compiled as Divyopadesh.
+He considered Nepal as the garden of four castes and 36 sub-castes.
 He strongly emphasized local production and he gave the idea that if foreign traders enter Nepal then they will suck the country dry.
 He also wanted the money to remain inside the country.
-He famously said, “if the people are capable then the palace will also remain stronger”.
+He famously said, “If the people are capable then the palace will also remain stronger”.
 Prithvi Narayan Shah considered the state of Nepal as a ‘ Yam between two boulders ‘, referring to China on the North and the ‘Emperor of Seas’ to the South.